neo-shruti-ghosh/Email-spoof-detection/readMe.md

 - Data Normalization: Normalize the numerical data to a common scale to prevent features with larger ranges from dominating the model training.

 - Train-Test Split: Split the preprocessed dataset into a training set and a test set.
 The training set is used to train the machine learning model, while the test set is used to evaluate the model's performance.

+#Training the Model

+Steps to train the model using logistic regression

+- Data Preparation: First, you need to prepare your data by collecting and cleaning the dataset.
+The dataset should be organized into input features (also known as independent variables or predictors) and the target variable (also known as the dependent variable or response variable).
+The input features can be continuous or categorical.
+If there are categorical variables, they may need to be one-hot encoded or converted to numerical values.
+The target variable should be binary (0 or 1) or ordinal (for multi-class classification).

+- Splitting Data: Next, you need to split your dataset into training and testing sets.
+The training set is used to train the model, and the testing set is used to evaluate the performance of the trained model.
+A common ratio is 70-30 or 80-20 for training and testing data.

+- Model Selection: Logistic regression can have a regularization parameter, known as C, which controls the strength of the regularization.
+To select the best value for the regularization parameter, you can perform cross-validation on the training data to find the optimal C value.
+Cross-validation involves splitting the training data into several folds and training the model on each fold while using the rest of the folds for validation.

+- Model Training: Once you have selected the optimal C value, you can train the logistic regression model on the entire training set using that value.
+During training, the model tries to learn the relationship between the input features and the target variable by minimizing the loss function.

+- Model Evaluation: After training the model, you can evaluate its performance on the testing set.
+The most commonly used metric for binary classification problems is the accuracy, which measures the percentage of correctly classified samples.
+Other metrics like precision, recall, and F1 score may also be used depending on the problem.

+- Model Optimization: If the performance of the model is not satisfactory, you can try optimizing the model by tweaking hyperparameters, changing features, adding more data, or using different regularization methods.

+- Model Deployment: Once you have a satisfactory model, you can deploy it in a real-world environment and use it to make predictions on new data.

+Overall, training a logistic regression model involves data preparation, splitting data, model selection, model training, model evaluation, model optimization, and model deployment.

+#Installation

+- copy the following codes into your terminal where the project is saved:
+-- pip install Flask
+-- python app.py
+The app will run on a localhost as specified by the terminal